Achilles Tendon Problems (cont.)

 Achilles tendon tear or rupture

+An Achilles tendon can partially tear or completely tear (rupture).
 A tear usually occurs in the tendon about 1.5 in.
 (3.8 cm) to 2.5 in.
-(6.4 cm) above its attachment to the heel bone.
+(6.4 cm) above where it attaches to the heel bone.
 Some doctors believe that this area is most likely to tear or rupture because of a limited blood supply.

-If you do not treat an Achilles rupture, you will feel weakness in the first steps when walking, with a feeling similar to that of walking in the sand.
-Eventually, walking will become difficult.
+If you don't treat an Achilles rupture, you will feel weakness in your first steps when you walk.
+It may feel like walking in the sand.
+Over time, walking will become difficult.

 Other Achilles tendon problems

 Other conditions can affect the Achilles tendon area alone or along with tendinosis.
-These other conditions are caused by inflammation and include:
+These other conditions are caused by inflammation.
+They include:

 eMedicineHealth Medical Reference from Healthwise